stolostron/shared-infra-config/operators/ansible-automation-platform/README.md

 ## Application

 Once you've fulfilled the prereqs, you can configure this application like usual in ArgoCD - but you can **only** configure an application for this folder in non-recursive mode.
 ArgoCD doesn't support recursive mode _and_ Kustomize, which is used by this folder.

+Make sure to edit the [subscription.yaml](./subscription.yaml) to point to the correct startingCSV, channel, etc.

-Make any edits you want to the subscription, channel, and yamls and you're off to the races!
+Once you make any edits you want to the subscription, channel, and yamls and you're off to the races!